SpiderLabs/Responder/README.txt

 - Browser Listener finds the PDC in stealth mode.

-- Icmp Redirect for MITM on Windows =< 5.2 Domain members.
+- Icmp Redirect for MITM on Windows XP/2003 and earlier Domain members.
 This attack combined with the DNS module is pretty effective.

 - WPAD rogue transparent proxy server.
 This module will *silently* grab the encrypted